vitoriamatos/curso_ebac_frontend/README.md

 This repository just was created to conclued a module of Fronted in [EBAC Course](https://ebaconline.com.br/front-end-profession).

-In this module it was propoused implements some resources using `less`:
+In this module it was propoused implements some resources using `grunt`:

-* Variables

-* File division

-* Escapings
+* Compress less

-* Maps
+* Compress JS

 ## Installation